Leucoagaricus meleagris: Habitat and Distribution

-L. meleagris grows in small groups and tufts in the Autumn.
+Leucoagaricus meleagris grows in small groups and tufts in the Autumn.
 It is reported as being widespread but rarely recorded in the United Kingdom.
+In the early taxonomy of this species the observations are from greenhouses and amongst bark beds in hothouses so it may be more common in these warm environments.
+It has also been documented more recently from woodchips in England and Skåne, Sweden as well as in greenhouses in Warsaw, Poland.
 Observations of it appear to be uncommon in Europe with the most common locations for purported observations being the East Coast of the United States.